zbblanton/tlc5940_servo_controller/README.md

 PIC18 series microcontrollers.
 This version is only for the brave or impatient souls who can't wait for better documentation.
 Version 1.1 will have fully documented code and a few great new functions that I think will separate this library from others.

-To download the source, go to downloads and click "Download Repository".
+To download the source, go to downloads and click "tlc5940_servo_controller_v1.0.zip".

 This code is developed and tested on the PIC18F4520.